 As per the usual, I gathered as many branches as I could and laid them around the tree.
 My shelter wasn't as warm this time as I had to quit building because of the dark.
 I was afraid of the dark, and I preferred to be in my shelter at night.
 I knew there were wild animals out there, and they were dangerous.
 I could hear them.
 I thought I might even see them.
 Because of the cold, I ate the rest of the food that I had nervously as I lay awake at night.
 Finally crying myself to sleep, I slept through to the afternoon of the next day, enjoying sleeping in the warm sun of the day.

 I sat on the riverbank again, watching my snares up the hill.
 I saw no rabbits, which I figured made sense as I had likely scared them off.
 There was little lichon around and no algea in the silty river, so I couldn't find much to eat.
 I ate some of the grasses I had used to build my shelter.
 I fell asleep on the riverbank and woke up cold and shivering.
 I moved to the shelter where I was much warmer, but still felt uncomfortable for the better part of an hour.
-This was almost worse than the foster care system.
+This was almost worse than the family I was living with.

 Three days passed.
 I checked the snares as often as I thought would be acceptable so as not to scare off the rabbits.
 These dens must have been abandoned, as I couldn't find any rabbits and was beginning to feel like I was starving.
 My whole body ached and felt awful, I wished I had tried to stretch out the rabbit meat to make it last longer.
 Nothing I could find to eat was filling.
 I considered staying in place and waiting for rescue, but eventually on the morning of the third day I decided I had to leave.
 I pushed my raft off the shore again, trying to keep my composure as I plunged back into the mess of rocks, trees and rapids.< Chapter 8 Chapter 10 >